simonesalvo/advanced-prg-py/README.md

  # Refactoring in Python

 ## Instructions

-The assignment requires that you use functions, types and classes from the Python standard library.
+The assignment requires the use of functions, types and classes from the Python standard library.

 Solution format: implement the required script in a file refactor.py, adequately commented.